SoldierChen/HomePage/_pages/about.md

 * Reviewer of ACM Transactions on Reconfigurable Technology and Systems (TRETS)
 * Program Committee of DAPD SI
 * Reviewer of IEEE Transactions on Knowledge and Data Engineering (TKDE)
-* Reviewer of Information Science
+* Reviewer of Information Sciences
 * Reviewer of IEEE International Conference on Distributed Computing Systems (ICDCS)
 * Reviewer of IEEE/ACM International Symposium on Cluster, Cloud and Internet Computing (CCGrid)